jenna-theresa01/backend-bistro/pseudocode.md

     - Read: view fill list of menu item information
 - Build more routes as needed for your project if you finish early (Create, Read, Update, Delete)

+#### Initial Pseudocode

+- get started with the pivot table/database
+    - need to create a menu within a table in order to use if for the project
+-